 What happens next?

-The notice will have effect for 12 months, but a new notice can be given every year.
+The notice has effect for 12 months.
+You can give a new notice every year.

 Whilst the notice has effect, if any change about the premises is made to the public register we'll tell you if you've registered an interest to which the change relates.
 We'll also tell you of your right to request a copy of the details in any entry in the register.

 In cases relating to interim authority notices we'll make sure these are dealt with promptly.

 - BECTU - Broadcasting, Entertainment, Cinematograph and Theatre Union

 - FLVA - Federation of Licensed Victuallers Associations